NON-STATE ACTORS IN EDUCATION

 Quality assurance, monitoring and accountability

-Board: No information was found on the requirements of the structural organizational of the institution.
-However, institutions must submit their organisational structure to the Board.
+Board: Institutions must submit their organisational structure to the Board.

-Reporting requirements: The Grenada National Accreditation Board (GNAB) is responsible for the quality assurance of HEIS in Grenada.
-Accreditation is a compulsory requirement for every provider who intends to operate an HEIs.
+Reporting requirements: The Grenada National Accreditation Board (GNAB) is responsible for the quality assurance of all HEIS.
+Accreditation is a compulsory requirement for every provider who intends to operate a HEI.

 Assessment: No information was found.

-Diplomas and degrees: Institutions of higher education that have been granted recognition and accredited by the National Board of education and provided with a Grenada Standard Mark may award certificates to the students on the competition of the academic studies.
+Diplomas and degrees: HEIs that have been granted recognition and accreditation by the National Board of Education and provided with a Grenada Standard Mark may award certificates to students upon the competition of their academic studies.

-Sanctions: When in the opinion of the Grenada National Accreditation Board (GNAB), any provider breaches any of the conditions of the certificate of accreditation, the Board may revoke any accreditation certificate or recommend to the Minister that the institution shall be penalized or closed permanently.
-Any institution that operates without accreditation is liable upon conviction to a fine.
+Sanctions: If a provider breaches any of the conditions of their certificate of accreditation, the Board may revoke their accreditation certificate or recommend that the institution be penalised or permanently closed.
+Any institution that operates without accreditation is liable to a fine upon conviction.

 3.2 Multi-level regulations

-This section covers regulations on the establishment, operation, and quality of non-state institutions early childhood education to tertiary education level.
+This section covers regulations on the establishment, operation, and quality of non-state institutions from early childhood to tertiary education level.
 The following section is based on the 2002 Education Act.

-Registration and approval: Every individual or legal entity who intends to open an educational institution in Grenada must apply for an operating permit at the Ministry of Education, Human Resources Development, Religious Affairs and Information.
+Registration and approval: Every individual or legal entity who intends to establish an educational institution in Grenada must apply for an operating permit with the Ministry of Education, Human Resources Development, Religious Affairs and Information.
 According to the 2002 Education Act, providers must submit an application accompanied by the prescribed fee and required documentation.
-An operating permit will be issued based on the Minister’s satisfaction with adequate staff, financial resources, and premises, including the furniture, land, and accommodations according to the number of students.
+An operating permit is issued upon the Minister’s satisfaction with the institution's staff, financial resources, and premises, including the furniture, land, and accommodations according to the number of students.
 All private education institutions must have liability insurance to operate.

-Licence: Once approval for the establishment has been granted, educational institutions will be given an operating permit with a validity of three years.
-Institutions must re-apply for renewal; upon renewal, a permit may be issued with a longer or shorter period based on compliance with the requirements for operation.
+Licence: Once approval has been granted, educational institutions are provided with an operating permit which remains valid for three years, after which institutions must re-apply for renewal.
 All private educational institutions must be registered in the Private Education Institutions Register.

-Assisted Private Educational Institutions must be registered as private educational institutions for the agreement to have validity.
-The terms and specific years are established in the agreement established between the government and the private educational institution
+Assisted Private Educational Institutions must be registered as private educational institutions, with terms and conditions established within the agreement between the state and the institution.

-Taxes and subsidies: According to Grenada’s Investment Incentives Guide, Education and Training institutions, including schools and universities, are eligible for investment allowance, carry forward of losses, a tax credit for training, VAT, and property transfer tax.
-Non-profit institutions do not qualify for this type of exemption; however, they are under the incentives of non-profit organizations.
-From early childhood education to secondary education, private educational institutions may apply to become an assisted private education institution and receive subsidies from the state.
+Taxes and subsidies: According to Grenada’s Investment Incentives Guide, schools and universities are eligible for investment allowance, VAT, and property transfer tax.
+Non-profit institutions do not qualify for these exemptions, but are included in the provisions related to non-profit organisations.
+From early childhood to secondary level, private educational institutions may apply to become assisted institutions and receive subsidies from the state.

 Quality of teaching and learning

-Teaching profession: Private Education Institutions must submit annually the names and qualifications of the staff members.
-Teachers employed in a private education institution must possess at least the minimum qualifications required of a teacher employed in an equivalent public educational institution.
-If a person does not possess the minimum qualifications, the Chief Education Officer may declare the person unfit for employment as a teacher in a private educational institution.
+Teaching profession: Private Education Institutions are required to submit the names and qualifications of their staff members to the Minister on an annual basis.
+Teachers employed in private education institutions must possess at least the minimum qualifications required of teachers in equivalent public institutions.
+If a teacher does not possess the minimum qualifications, the Chief Education Officer may declare them unfit for employment as a teacher at a private educational institution.

-Admission selection and processes: According to the 2002 Education Act, no person eligible for admission to an educational institution as a student may be refused admission on any discriminatory ground relating to the student or a parent o tutor of the student.
-Assisted private schools must follow the same rules as public education institutions.
-Educational institutions are not allowed to refuse admission to any student base on discriminatory grounds such as race, place of origin, political opinion, colour, creed, physical handicap, or sex in the case of mixed-gender schools.
+Admission selection and processes: According to the 2002 Education Act, no person eligible for admission as a student may be refused admission on any discriminatory ground relating to the student or their parent/guardian.
+Educational institutions are not allowed to refuse admission to any student based on discriminatory grounds such as race, place of origin, political opinion, colour, creed, physical handicap, or sex in the case of mixed-gender schools.
+Assisted private schools must follow the same admissions rules as public education institutions.

 Quality assurance, monitoring and accountability

-Inspection: The Minister or the Chief Education Officer may authorize a person to enter any ECD center, private or assisted school to inspect the facilities to verify the compliance with the regulations.
+Inspection: The Minister or Chief Education Officer may authorise a person to enter any ECCE centre, private or assisted school to inspect the facilities and verify their compliance with the regulations.

-Sanctions: When in the minister's opinion, an educational institution has ceased to comply with the requirements prescribed by the 2002 Education Act or its regulations, the operating permit can be revoked or cancelled.
-In the case an education institution operates without authorization, it is subject to fines or imprisonment.
+Sanctions: If an educational institution ceases to comply with the requirements prescribed in the 2002 Education Act, their operating permit may be revoked or cancelled.
+Education institutions that operate without authorisation are subject to fines or imprisonment.

 3.3 Supplementary private tutoring